-These Crockpot Spiced Apples are the ultimate autumn comfort food!
-You will love these tender apples packed with pumpkin spice and cinnamon flavor!
+These Slow Cooker Pumpkin Spiced Apples are the ultimate autumn comfort food!
+Serve these warm spiced apples with vanilla ice cream and toasted pecans for the perfect Fall dessert!

 Are you ready for this?
 Because from here on out I am going to be all slow cooker all the time.
 It is getting darker and darker every day.
 I love fall, but I am dreading when it is dark before I even get off work.
 My internal clock just can’t make sense of darkness before 5pm, I feel like it’s bed time.
 I just want to put on pjs and lay around!

 Obviously, the world doesn’t stop spinning after it gets dark and things need to get done.
 Dinners must be cooked, clothes must be washed, dogs must be fed, you get the idea.
 BUT my one saving grace is coming home to a big slow cooker full of whatever.
 It makes my heart happy to walk in the door and know my to do list is not nearly as long as it could be.
 Thank Heaven for Crockpots!

 These Pumpkin Spiced Apples are the perfect way to end an autumn day.
 They are sweet with a hint of pumpkin spice and cinnamon.
 The pumpkin complements the apples perfectly, so no longer do you have to choose between your two fall favorites!
 For more fall desserts, check out 20+ Easy Fall Desserts!

 For the complete, printable recipe just keep scrolling.
 To make these spiced slow cooker apples, you’ll need the following: